-Rob Summers, Have you got any wise words for someone who wants to be where you are now?
+Rob Summers, Have you got any wise words for someone who wants to be a sound engineer and where you are now?

 I can't teach you how to mix but I show you how to mix.
 It doesn't matter how many years you have been at college, everyday is a school day.
 List all the things you are good and bad at.
 Now work on all your bad things till they are good.
 I was never good at EQ.
 So I would sit with headphones on and EQ a SM58 until I became better.

 My position now is more of a teaching position.
-It’s my job to teach my No.2 and No.3 what to do and what NOT to do.
-Someone once said, my job is 95% PR and 5% PA.
-It’s true.
+It's my job to teach my No.2 and No.3 what to do and more importantly what NOT to do.
+Someone once said, being a sound engineer is 95% PR and 5% PA.
+It's true.
 Learn how to talk and deal with people and you will do well.

 Lastly, if you are going to send your CV to me or any other head of sound, please make sure to find out who you are sending it to.
 Because if you can't be bothered, nor can I.